bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 Bitwarden leverages HTTP Security headers as an additional level of protection for the Bitwarden web application and communications.
 For example, HTTP Strict Transport Security (HSTS) will force all connections to use TLS, which mitigates the risks of downgrade attacks and misconfiguration.
 Content Security Policy headers provide further protection from injection attacks, such as cross-site scripting (XSS).
 In addition, Bitwarden implements X-Frame-Options: SAMEORIGIN to defend against clickjacking.

 ### Threat Model and Attack Surface Analysis Overview
 Bitwarden follows a risk-based approach to designing secure services and systems which include threat modeling and attack surface analysis to identify threats and develop mitigation to them.
-The risk and threat modeling analysis extends to all areas of Bitwarden platform including the core Bitwarden Cloud Server application and the Bitwarden Clients such as Mobile, Desktop, Web Application, Browser and/or Command Line Interfaces.
+The risk and threat modeling analysis extends to all areas of the Bitwarden platform including the core Bitwarden Cloud Server application and the Bitwarden Clients such as Mobile, Desktop, Web Application, Browser and/or Command Line Interfaces.

 #### Bitwarden Clients
 Users primarily interact with Bitwarden through our client applications such as Mobile, Desktop, Web Application, Browser and/or Command Line Interfaces.
-The security of these devices, workstations, and web browsers is critical, because if one or more of these devices are compromised an attacker may be able to install malware such as a keylogger which would capture all information entered on these devices including any of your passwords and secrets.
+The security of these devices, workstations, and web browsers is critical because if one or more of these devices are compromised an attacker may be able to install malware such as a keylogger which would capture all information entered on these devices including any of your passwords and secrets.
 You, as the end-user and/or device owner, are responsible for ensuring that your devices are secured and protected from non-authorized access.

 #### HTTPS TLS and Web Browser Crypto End-to-End Encryption
 The Bitwarden Web client runs in your web browser.
-The authenticity and integrity of the Bitwarden Web client depends on the integrity of the HTTPS TLS connection by which it is delivered.
+The authenticity and integrity of the Bitwarden Web client depend on the integrity of the HTTPS TLS connection by which it is delivered.
 An attacker capable of tampering with the traffic that delivers the web client could deliver a malicious client to the user.

-Web browser attacks are one of the most popular ways for attackers and cyber criminals to inject malware or inflict damage.
+Web browser attacks are one of the most popular ways for attackers and cybercriminals to inject malware or inflict damage.
 Attack vectors on the web browser might include:
-- An element of **Social Engineering, such as Phishing,** to trick and persuade the victim to take an action that compromises the security of their user secrets and account.
+- An element of **Social Engineering, such as Phishing,** to trick and persuade the victim to take any action that compromises the security of their user secrets and account.
 - **Web Browser attacks and Browser Extension / Add-On Exploits:** A malicious extension designed to be able to capture user secrets as they are typed on the keyboard.
 - **Attacks on Web Applications through the Browser:** Clickjacking, Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF).